 - Optional- Kale about 2 cups chopped

 - Turn your Instant Pot to saute and add the cooking fat and onions.
 Saute for 10 minutes.

 - I keep an eye on my onions and stir occasionally to prevent burning, while I chop the carrots, celery and squash.

 - Prepare the herbs by taking the leaves off the stems.
 To do this you hold the stems upside down and pinch the bottom of it between your thumb and finger.
 Pull the stem up and most of the leaves will remove themselves!

 - After ten minutes turn your pot off.
-Add the carrots, celery, squash, herbs, salt, tomatoes, tomato paste, and vinegar.
+Add the carrots, celery, squash, herbs, salt, tomatoes, tomato paste, broth, water and vinegar.
 Give it a good stir.